Best 15 Hotels in Savannah, GA

 This historical house turns back time by inviting you into one of their 17 rooms fit with antique furnishings.
 Each room has its own unique look, so you have a one-of-a-kind stay.

-At this luxury hotel, you can choose from 167 guest rooms and 12 suites.
+You can choose from 167 guest rooms and 12 suites at this luxury hotel.
 Make sure you take them up on their offer of free bike rentals for a fun tour of the city.

 For a traditional Southern getaway, Forsyth Park Inn sits right on the park for which the inn is named.
 A self-described “1869 Victorian-style bed and breakfast”, the Forsyth Park Inn gives you your first peek into all the history Savannah has to offer.

 From an 1800’s warehouse to a hotel, the Olde Harbour Inn is a part of Savannah’s River Street history, a district that housed many of the city’s cotton processing factories before being abandoned after a Yellow Fever outbreak.
 Now, you can stay amongst the shops, restaurants, and galleries that now line the street, all right across from the Savannah River waterfront.

 Part of the Historic Inns of Savannah Collection, the Eliza Thompson House gives you another glance into the 19th century for your next family stay.
 Their cozy ambiance lets you unwind from the hustle and bustle of the city after a day of activities.

 Another one for the history books, the Marshall House grew out of the continental railroad expansion and has survived Yellow Fever outbreaks and the American Civil War.
-When you stay, you can learn more about their exciting history and even see historical relics.
+You can learn more about their exciting history and even see historical relics when you stay.

 In Marriott’s Autograph Collection, the Mansion on Forsyth Park serves you a luxury stay on a silver platter with their outdoor pool and high-quality decor.
 You can find the Mansion not far from Savannah’s renowned Forsyth Park.

 If you need a pet-friendly hotel, the East Bay Inn welcomes guests of all species.
 Found in Savannah’s historic district, it has easy access to many of the city’s attractions.